Photo: Lindi Botha

 In a webinar hosted by CropLife SA in September, farmers were cautioned to implement good stewardship practices to prevent tomato leaf miner (Tuta absoluta) from developing resistance against pesticides.

-Speaking during the webinar, Hamish Ramanand, stewardship specialist at CropLife SA, said there were no tomato varieties that were resistant to the pest, and that since registered crop protection chemicals were limited, farmers needed to be mindful to rotate active ingredients to prevent chemical resistance.
+Speaking during the webinar, Hirish Ramanand, stewardship specialist at CropLife SA, said that to his knowledge, there were no tomato varieties that were resistant to the pest, and that since registered crop protection chemicals were limited, farmers needed to be mindful to rotate active ingredients to prevent chemical resistance.

-He clarified that, despite many reports from producers that chemicals were ineffective, there was no evidence that T. absoluta had become resistant to pesticides.
+He clarified that, despite many reports from producers that chemicals were ineffective, there was no conclusive evidence as yet that T. absoluta had become resistant to pesticides, according to his knowledge.

 “Incidents where there was no knock-down effect after applying pesticides were found to be a result of incorrect applications and dosages.
 It is therefore critical that farmers follow the correct dosage rates and regularly calibrate spray equipment to ensure it is functioning properly,” Ramanand explained.